shaisad/BanglaMoviePopularityPredictor/README.md

 ### Project Implementation

 The implementation of the project was done and described in Google Colab (the link is provided above).
-We visualized the data and the relationship between the features
+We visualized the data and the relationship between the features, we then processed the data and trained 4 machine learning models on it.

-## Models
+## Machine learning Models

-Detail the machine learning models you experimented with.
-Include information such as:
+After careful deliberation we have decided to implement the following models

-- Model architectures
+- Decision Tree Regressor
 - Hyperparameters
 - Training process
 - Evaluation metrics